winterdharma/DharmaPearls/01_agama/dirgha/DA_2.md

 #### Paying Last Respects

 428\.
-The Buddha had parinirvāṇa-ed.
+The Buddha had <em>parinirvāṇa</em>-ed.
 The monks lamented his death.
 They threw themselves to the ground, twisting and crying loudly.
 They couldn’t control themselves.
 Sobbing, they said, “How quick the Tathāgata’s extinguishment was!
 How swift the Bhagavān’s extinguishment was!
 How fast the great Dharma falls into obscurity!
 The multitude of beings will decline for a long time!
 The world will go blind!”
 {: #p428}

 429\.
 They were like a large tree pulled up by the roots with its branches chopped off.
 They were like a cut snake that twists, turns, and writhes in a frenzy, not knowing where to go.
 The monks were likewise as they lamented his death.
 They threw themselves to the ground, twisting and crying loudly.
 They couldn’t control themselves.
 Sobbing, they said, “How quick the Tathāgata’s extinguishment was!
 How swift the Bhagavān’s extinguishment was!
 How fast the great Dharma falls into obscurity!
 The multitude of beings will decline for a long time!
 The world will go blind!”